loveencounterflow/multimix/README.md

 * since hubs and properties are proxies, can do things on property access, no call needed, so both `d.foo` and `d.foo 42` can potentially do things

-* 'handler': function to be called on prop access, call, or both

-* 'hub': optional reference / base object (re 'hub': as if props were spokes)

 * `cfg`:

+  * `cfg.handler`: mandatory property; function to be called on prop access, call, or both
+    * `d = new Multimix { handler, }` returns the handler wrapped into a proxy
+    * the `Multimix` instance is accessible as `d[Multimix.symbol]`. `Multimix.symbol` is a private symbol and thus guaranteed not to overwrite or shadow an existing property
+    * existing properties of `handler` will be returned
+    * non-existant properties of `handler` will be auto-generated on first access; these will be functions that, when called with any number of arguments `f P...`, will in turn call `handler props, P...`
+    * `handler` will be called in the context of `hub` where given; otherwise, its context will be the `Multimix` instance.

+  * `hub`: optional reference / base object (re 'hub': as if props were spokes)

   * `cfg.create`:
     * `true` (default): missing props will be auto-generated as plain objects